-Russia extends arrest of US basketball player Brittney Griner
+Russia extends arrest of US basketball player Brittney Griner for months

-Brittney Griner: Russia extends arrest of US basketballer
+Brittney Griner: Russia extends arrest of US basketballer for months

+Two-time gold medalist, currently reading Russian novelist FM Dostoevsky and a biography of the Rolling Stones, will be in pre-trial detainment until at least 19 May

 US basketball player Brittney Griner will remain under arrest in Moscow for at least two more months after a court granted an extension for investigators, according to Russia’s state news agency.